This is the archive of the old posts from Djape .Net, more or less as they used to be. Please go to djape.net to see the new website.

 Click on the puzzle thumbnail to access the puzzle.

-Non Consecutive Sudoku Compendium
+Non Consecutive Sudoku book, volume 2

 Posted in Free sample puzzles, Sudoku Variants | Tagged , , , , , | 2 Responses